freshy969/menu-customizer/readme.md

 ## Changelog ##

 See full details here: https://plugins.trac.wordpress.org/log/menu-customizer
+### 0.6 ###
+* Refactor internals to leverage Customizer settings for menu items and menus
+* Introduce drag & drop submenus
+* Add unit tests
+* Countless fixes for various details
+* Update 4.3 alpha/trunk to latest before updating the plugin

 ### 0.5 ###
 * Many, many fixes and improvements, see the full changelog and a summary on github: https://github.com/voldemortensen/menu-customizer/issues?q=is%3Aissue+is%3Aclosed+milestone%3A0.5
-* Note that WordPress 4.3 alpa is now required.
+* Note that WordPress 4.3 alpha is now required.

 ### 0.4 ###
 * In-Customizer previewing of “original” menu item links.